Enjoy a weekend of free rides along the waterfront on rare streetcars and buses as old as 1896.

 Motor coaches that were built for San Francisco between 1938 and 1975 will be operating on the old 82x line between Levi Plaza and Caltrain.
 Free rides if picked up from the Railway Museum.

-*Free rides from museum at 77 Steuart Street on certain vehicles will be operating from 1 PM to 5 PM between the museum and Pier 39..
+*Although not confirmed yet for 2019, typically there are free rides from museum at 77 Steuart Street on certain vehicles will be operating from 1 PM to 5 PM between the museum and Pier 39.
 Regular fare applies to all other Muni, Streetcar and Cable Car rides.